UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

       .. tab:: LUNARC

-         It is recommended that GUI be started in Thinlinc at the LUNARC HPC Desktop On-Demand by going to ``Applications`` &rarr; ``Applications - Matlab`` &rarr; ``Matlab <version>`` and clicking the desired version number.
+         It is recommended that GUI be started in Thinlinc at the LUNARC HPC Desktop On-Demand by going to ``Applications`` → ``Applications - Matlab`` → ``Matlab <version>`` and clicking the desired version number.
 A GfxLauncher window will pop up where you can specify your account, requested resources, and walltime for the GUI itself; these settings are distinct from and do not constrain SLURM jobs sent from the GUI to the compute nodes.
 For more details, see the section on `Desktop On-Demand <../common/ondemand-desktop.html>`_

          To start MATLAB in the terminal, you must first choose the correct terminal.
-There are several: three in ``Applications`` &rarr; ``Applications - General`` &rarr, which can safely launch either the MATLAB GUI or MATLAB command line on a compute node, and one in ``Applications`` &rarr; ``Favorites`` &rarr; ``Terminal``, which runs on a login node and should be avoided.
+There are several: three in ``Applications`` → ``Applications - General``, which can safely launch either the MATLAB GUI or MATLAB command line on a compute node, and one in ``Applications`` → ``Favorites`` → ``Terminal``, which runs on a login node and should be avoided.
 Starting any of the three in ``Applications - General`` will open the GfxLauncher and prompt you for your account and resource selections.
 Even users who have been awarded GPU time are encouraged to use the CPU-only terminal whenever possible, as they are abundant and less resource intensive.

          Once you've opened a terminal session and loaded your preferred version type: